Aditya-1708/Ecomm-backend/README.md

    Output: { message: 'Logged in successfully', token: 'jwt_token_here' }
  - POST /admin/courses
    Description: Creates a new course.
-   Input: Headers: { 'Authorization': 'Bearer jwt_token_here' }, Body: { title: 'course title', description: 'course description', price: 100, imageLink: 'https://linktoimage.com', published: true }
+   Input: Headers: { 'Authorization': 'Bearer jwt_token_here' }, Body:
    Output: { message: 'Course created successfully', courseId: 1 }
  - PUT /admin/courses/:courseId
    Description: Edits an existing course. courseId in the URL path should be replaced with the ID of the course to be edited.